john-cd/rust_howto/src/categories/data-structures/stack_allocated_arrays.md

 [![cat-data-structures][cat-data-structures-badge]][cat-data-structures]{{hi:Data structures}}
 [![cat-no-std][cat-no-std-badge]][cat-no-std]{{hi:No standard library}}

-Arrays that are ONLY stack-allocated with fixed capacity
+Arrays that are ONLY stack-allocated with fixed capacity.

 ## smallvec